 UNIMMAP MMS contain 15 essential vitamins and minerals that women need to help ensure their health, a healthy pregnancy, and a healthy baby.

-Yet pregnant women in many low- and middle-income countries (LMICs) don’t receive UNIMMAP MMS – they receive a less complete and less effective product, IFA.
-This imbalance is largely because for many years the World Health Organization (WHO) recommended IFA as a standard component of antenatal care.
-In 2020, WHO updated their recommendation to include a recommendation for MMS in the Model List of Essential Medicines based on the strong evidence that it is a safe and effective intervention and is available now for inclusion in antenatal care programs.
+Many pregnant women in low- and middle-income countries (LMICs) don’t receive UNIMMAP MMS – they receive a less complete and less effective product, IFA.
+For many years the World Health Organization (WHO) recommended IFA as a standard component of antenatal care.
+In October 2021, WHO included MMS in the Model List of Essential Medicines based on the strong evidence that it is a safe and effective intervention and is available now for inclusion in antenatal care programs.
 However, IFA is still used in many countries who have not yet integrated MMS into their health systems.
 MMS has significant benefits over IFA, which makes scaling up programs that deliver MMS to pregnant women an urgent priority.

 - The risk of infant mortality (from 0-6 months of age) decreases by 29% when a mother with anemia takes MMS during pregnancy.

-- UNIMMAP MMS reduce the risk of a child being stillborn by 8%.
-Among anemic, pregnant women, the risk decreases by 26%.
+- UNIMMAP MMS reduce the risk of a child being stillborn by 26% among anemic, pregnant women.

-- UNIMMAP MMS reduce the risk of a child being born underweight by 12%.
-Among anemic, pregnant women, the risk decreases by 19%.
-For underweight women, the risk decreases by 12%.
+- UNIMMAP MMS reduce the risk of a child being born underweight to anemic pregnant women by 19%.

 - UNIMMAP MMS reduce the risk of a child being born pre-term by 8%.
 Among pregnant, underweight women, the risk decreases by 16%.